jonixis/statsBar.widget/README.md

-# bbar.widget
+# statsBar.widget

 This is a modified version of the Statusbar widget by [koekeishiya](https://github.com/koekeishiya/).

-Bbar is an [Übersicht](http://tracesof.net/uebersicht/) widget and is intentended to be used with the [chunkwm](https://github.com/koekeishiya/chunkwm) tiling window manager for macOS.
+StatsBar is an [Übersicht](http://tracesof.net/uebersicht/) widget and is intentended to be used with the [chunkwm](https://github.com/koekeishiya/chunkwm) tiling window manager for macOS.

 ## Dependencies